teleporter/teleporter/_site/README.md

 1. Checkout the repository: `git clone https://github.com/teleporter/teleporter.io.git`
 2. Install Harp: `sudo npm install -g harp`
-3. Run the harp server `harp server .`
+3. Run the harp server `harp server _site`

 ## Development

-Save changes to the templates and stylesheets and the Harp server will reload changes.
+**Note:** *All development must be done in the `_site` folder.*

+Running `harp server _site` will automatically compile assets on the fly.

-When ready to deploy, run `harp compile _site ./` and commit changes.
+When ready to deploy, run `harp compile _site ./` which will compile all the jade/sass/coffeescript/etc.. files into HTML/CSS/JS.

+Once compilation is finished, commit changes and push to Github.
 Github pages will automatically compile the site.

 ## Writing a post